First year of the SECCLO programme concludes with a summer school.

 Sightseeing tour during NTNU Summer School 2019, Photo: Thor Nielsen

-In the SECCLO Summer School (5 ECTS) students work as groups on a timely topic in information security.
-The school is organized in May-June at the end of the first study year by one of the partner universities.
+In the SECCLO Summer School students work as groups on a timely topic in information security.
+The school is organized during the summer at the end of the first study year by one of the partner universities or other organization.
 The first SECCLO Summer School in May 2019 was organized by NTNU on the topic of Blockchain Technologies.

 Students will prepare for the summer school by forming groups and reading provided material that consists of research literature.
 During the summer school, the students will start a group project which they will complete after the summer school.
 All SECCLO students are required to participate in the summer school.